coderefinery/git-intro/_episodes/01-motivation.md

   - Discuss the reasons why we advocate distributed version control.
 ---

-## The essence of version control in one minute
+## The essence of version control

 - System which **records snapshots** of a project
 - Implements **branching**:
   - you can work on several feature branches and switch between them
-  - different people can work on the same code without interfering
+  - different people can work on the same code/project without interfering
   - you can experiment with an idea and discard it if it turns out to be a bad idea
 - Implements **merging**:
   - tool to merge development branches for you